 him to me he got him to go and see his wife he never

-Within the six letters that Duncan Calhoun authors in this collection, he never really commits wholeheartedly to tailoring.
+In addition to being a bit too credulous, Calhoun appears unsettled in regard to his manner of making a living.
+Within the six letters that Duncan Calhoun authors in this collection, he never really commits himself wholeheartedly to tailoring.
 It is the job that generally appears to provide him with income, and it seems to be in demand.
 Still, he dreams of settling down to marry, though he will not engage in farming full time unless he does have a wife and family.

 Evidently, Mobile could not hold Calhoun, for in February of 1840, Duncan McKenzie writes from Covington County, MS that Daniel Carmichael and Duncan Calhoun passed through on route to Texas, though they did not stop: “Daniel Carmmichael governor D-Sone of Ala, and Duncan Calhoun, Taylor, pasd the road within 5 or 6 miles of us they were on the rout for Texas.”